 - Increased workload on the circulatory system

 Think of it this way: In a home where several faucets are open and running, the water pressure flowing out of any one faucet is lower.
-But when pipes get clogged and therefore narrow, the pressure is much greater.
+But when pipes get clogged and therefore narrow, the pressure is much greater behind the clog.
 And if all the household water is flowing through only one faucet, the pressure is higher still.

 Damage to the vessels that supply blood to your kidneys and brain may negatively affect these organs.